discordjs/guide/guide/popular-topics/webhooks.md

 # Webhooks

-Webhooks can send messages to a text channel, and fetch, edit, delete the messages sent by them without having to log in as a bot.
-Discord.js implements a variety of methods to fetch, create, edit, and use webhooks.
+Webhooks can send messages to a text channel without having to log in as a bot.
+They can also fetch, edit, and delete their own messages.
+There are a variety of methods in discord.js to interact with webhooks.
 In this section, you will learn how to create, fetch, edit, and use webhooks.

 ## What is a webhook

 Webhooks are a utility used to send messages to text channels without needing a Discord application.
 Webhooks are useful for allowing something to send messages without requiring a Discord application.
 You can also directly edit or delete messages you sent through the webhook.
-Discord.js introduces two structures to make use of this functionality, `Webhook` and `WebhookClient`. `WebhookClient` is an extended version of a `Webhook` which allows you to send messages through it without needing a bot client.
+There are two structures to make use of this functionality: `Webhook` and `WebhookClient`. `WebhookClient` is an extended version of a `Webhook`, which allows you to send messages through it without needing a bot client.

 ::: tip
 If you would like to read about using webhooks through the API without discord.js, you can read about them [here](https://discord.com/developers/docs/resources/webhook).